-Today our foam producing members operate production plants in 28 countries in geographical Europe.
+Today our foam producing members operate production plants in 29 countries in geographical Europe.
 Since 2019 we welcome foam producers from Africa, the Middle East and CIS countries in our membership.
-Together, our members operate the vast majority of flexible PU foam plants in the European Economic Area and produce over 75% of the foam made in the region.
+Together, our members operate the vast majority of flexible PU foam plants in the European Economic Area and produce around 80% of the foam made in the region.
 The way our members operate is as diverse as is the PU industry: some members sell foam blocks only, some create semi-finished products and some make mattresses, furniture and other consumer goods directly.

 the unique benefits of flexible polyurethane (PU) foam in its multiple applications.

 on behalf of the European flexible PU block foam industry to regulators and other stakeholders (e.g. media, consumers, industry associations).

 to standards and legislation related to PU flexible foam and our industry, by providing adequate expertise to decision-makers.

 research projects on the performance of flexible PU foam throughout its lifecycle, notably including health, safety and the environment.

 on research project results, and publish information of common interest to our members, the public and other interested stakeholders.

 motivate our members to continuously improve the environmental, health and safety knowledge and performance of their technologies, processes and products over the lifecycle.

 up-to-date information to our members on foam industry-related legislation and its evolutions, as well as general market data in full compliance with EU competition law.